Skip to content

 1. The role abstraction and where it breaks

 CrewAI's core abstraction is the Agent, defined by role, goal, and backstory.
 The framework routes tasks to agents based on role identity.
-This is intuitive — it mirrors how teams are described in natural language.
+This is intuitive because it mirrors how teams are described in natural language.

-The production problem: role identity is enforced via prompt injection, not via code.
-When you define an agent as "Senior Researcher" with a goal of "find authoritative sources", that constraint lives in the system prompt.
-The LLM that powers the agent can and will deviate from it — especially when the task is ambiguous or when the agent receives instructions from another agent that implicitly suggest a different behavior.
+The LLM that powers the agent can deviate from it, especially when the task is ambiguous or when the agent receives instructions from another agent that imply a different behavior.

 # What you write